 Supplements That Can Help

 Taking care of your body with a proper diet, exercise routine, and supplement regimen can help you prevent hair loss.
 Supplements, such as a spermidine supplement, can help you live a longer life by inducing autophagy throughout your body.
 Autophagy is the body’s process of replacing older, potentially damaged cell parts, with newer healthier ones.
+Autophagy and hair growth are linked.
 Early research has shown autophagy to help promote hair growth by aiding in the anagen phase of the hair growth cycle.

 As you age your body produces less and less spermidine within your cells.
 Eating a spermidine-rich diet can help maintain your spermidine levels, however it can be difficult to get your recommended daily intake of spermidine through diet alone.
 Spermidine supplementation can help ensure you meet your daily dose of spermidine.